KatrinaGW/HashCache/README.md

 ### Connecting with Others
 Checkout the leaderboards to see who has the highest scoring monsters.
 Visit the community page to search for other users and view their profiles.

+## Specs
 ### Privacy
  - Scanned QR codes are _hashed_ - so the original information is not saved.
 This means it's safe to scan any code, even your vaccine passport!
- - Users can turn off location in user settings.
+ - When the app is opened for the first time after installation, users are prompted to allow access to the device's geolocation and data.
+These permissions can be turned off in the device's settings.

+ ### Testing
+ - Before running intent tests, geolocation and camera permissions must be turned OFF.

 ## Acknowledgement
 HashCache uses CompileSDK 33